-While nothing can take the place of live storytelling where teller and audience share the same space, relating and responding to each other, you can watch Mary tell stories in informal videos posted to her YouTube Channel, listen to excerpts from her work at CDBaby where you can also download stories or purchase her CDs.
+While nothing can take the place of live storytelling where teller and audience share the same space, relating and responding to each other, you can watch Mary tell stories in informal videos posted to her YouTube Channel.
 Mary’s recordings have won several awards.
 Alligators, Bees & Surprise, Oh My!
 Folktales Revived won a Storytelling World Honor Award in the category Storytelling Recordings, Sisters All…and One Troll won an iParenting Media Award, a Parents’ Choice Gold Award and a Storytelling World Winner Award for storytelling recordings.
 Mary’s adaptation and retelling of “Stormwalker” on Some Dog and other Kentucky Wonders was named an Honor Title in Storytelling World Awards, Stories for Pre-Adolescent Listeners category.

 Mary’s first book, Kentucky Folktales: Revealing Stories, Truths, and Outright Lies, a collection of twenty-six tales with each story followed by an essay that talks about the story and about some aspect of the art of storytelling, was published by University Press of Kentucky in 2012.
 Her book won an Anne Izard Storytellers’ Choice Award and a Storytelling World Winner Award in the storytelling collections category.
 Three of Mary's stories can be read in the anthologies, The Scenic Route: Stories from the Heartland; Best-Loved Stories Told at the National Storytelling Festival and Telling Stories: Fiction by Kentucky Feminists.

 Mary also teaches the art of storytelling to others.
 She has trained teachers, librarians, speakers, and her storytelling colleagues.
 Mary also offers individual and small group coaching.

 In addition to teaching teachers through workshops, Mary also encourages teachers to use storytelling techniques in their classrooms through her work as an artist in residence.
 From 1989 - 2021 Mary promoted storytelling in Kentucky classrooms through her service as a Kentucky Arts Council Teaching Artist.
 She is now available to contract artist residencies independently.
 Whether she is exploring stories with primary students, helping 4th graders write personal narratives, or teaching middle school students how to use the Artistic Response Process, Mary enjoys working with students and their teachers.